khushsi/awesome-student-modeling/README.md

 # Awesome Student Modeling [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+#Just created - so still working on it
 A curated list of **awesome resources, papers, and tools** for researchers and practitioners interested in **student modeling**.

 Student modeling is essential for understanding and predicting student behaviors, knowledge, and learning processes in educational environments.
 This repository provides a comprehensive collection of foundational and recent works that serve as excellent starting points for those exploring this field.